 Fast Facts on Life Insurance as Reportable Income

 There are a few situations to be aware of when your term life or whole life insurance policy may provide you with money that needs to be recorded as income.
-Here are two common scenarios:
+Here are the two most common scenarios:

 Employer-Paid Life Insurance Taxation: If an employer offers life insurance to an employee as part of a compensation plan, the IRS considers this as income; the employee will have to pay tax on this amount.
 This is only applicable when the employer pays for more than $50,000 of coverage.
 Premium costs for the first $50,000 in coverage are exempt from taxes.

 Prepaid Life Insurance Taxation: Certain plans allow the insured to pay a lump sum premium.
 This money is used to pay the life insurance premiums during the length of the plan.
 The amount of the payment increases in value because of accrued interest.
 The IRS considers this interest income subject to taxation when used to make premium payments—or if a policyholder withdraws some of the earned money.

 Fast Facts on Death Benefits and Estate Taxes

 Even though the beneficiaries of a life insurance policy may not have to pay taxes on a death benefit, they may pay taxes on the estate left to them.

 Under the new tax law (valid from 2018 to 2025), an individual can leave up to $11.2 million to their family without having to pay a federal estate or gift tax; a married couple may leave $22.4 million (including an adjustment for inflation).
 This means that a gross estate value above these amounts will be taxed at the top rate (as of 2017) of 40%.

 Here are some of the assets that may be calculated as a part of your estate:

 - Retirement accounts (including 401(k) and IRA funds)